rasky/g64drive/README.md

  * Upload and download data from any available bank
  * Transparent byteswapping (with autodetection from ROM header)
  * Transparent CIC detection when uploading a ROM
- * Can specify sizes and offsets in decimale, hex, or even kilobytes/megabytes
+ * Can specify sizes and offsets in decimal, hex, or even kilobytes/megabytes
- * CTRL+C clean shutdown -- doesn't need to power-cycle 64drive after it
+ * CTRL+C clean shutdown during upload/download -- doesn't need to power-cycle 64drive after it
  * Shipped as static binary, very easy to install on any Linux and macOS system

 What's missing: